kamilprzybyl/ft_ls/README.md

 <br />

 ## About
-1. It contains recoded system command "ls"
+It contains recoded system command "ls"<br />

-2. Amongst the numerous options available I have created the following
+Amongst the numerous options available I have created the following
 - `-l`
 - `-R`
 - `-a`
 - `-r`
 - `-t`

-3. The overall display, depending on each option, stayed as identical as possible to the system command
+The overall display, depending on each option, stayed as identical as possible to the system command

 <br />